ChristophGeske/AIVoiceChat/README.md

 ## 🛠️ How It Works (Under the Hood)

 - Speech‑to‑Text (STT): Uses Android’s built‑in SpeechRecognizer (US English can be set by you in your phone settings)
-- LLM calls: Use Google and OpenAI servers for generating responses (Should adjust automatically to your spoken language)
+- LLM calls: Uses Google and OpenAI servers for generating responses (Should adjust automatically to your spoken language)
 - TTS: Android TextToSpeech (US English can be set by you in your phone settings)

 SentenceTurnEngine:
    - Sends a strict instruction so the model returns exactly one sentence in JSON:
      `{"sentence":"<one concise sentence>","is_final_sentence":true|false}`
-   - Requests the next sentence when the previous one finishes TTS this keeps conversation fast
+   - Requests the next sentence when the previous one finishes TTS, this keeps conversation fast

 - STT and TTS quality can vary by device/network settings but might run locally which would make it super fast
 - Early alpha: occasional hiccups with streaming, pacing, or rate limits.
-The choosen sentence-by-sentence generation used is low on tokens but high on requests which for Gemini free tier might be less ideal since Gemini free tier is counting requests and not tokens.
+The chosen sentence-by-sentence generation used is low on tokens but high on requests which for Gemini free tier might be less ideal since Gemini free tier is counting requests and not tokens.

 ## 🤝 Contributing

 Issues and PRs are welcome.
 If you have ideas for better streaming, pacing, or UX, please open an issue to discuss.
-The app is still in Alpha so many improvements are already planed.
+The app is still in Alpha so many improvements are already planned.

 ## 📜 License (MIT)